novaeco-tech/novapack/README.md

 # NovaPack Sector

 Welcome to the `NovaPack` Vertical Sector.
-Reusable packaging systems, deposit models.
+Reusable packaging systems and deposit return schemes.